 Grapes that taste like a carnival treat are so last year.
 This summer, popular berry brand Driscoll's is sharing that there is more than one way to enjoy a refreshing glass of rosé wine.
 Introducing new Rosé Strawberries - fruit with a creamy texture and sweet, peachy flavor with a soft floral finish that tastes just like something you might find at happy hour.

 Before we get any further, it should be noted these fresh strawberries don't contain any alcohol; just like how the cotton candy grapes do not contain any cotton candy.
 According to a recent press release, "a team of agronomists, breeders, sensory analysts, plant health scientists and entomologists research and develop proprietary varieties, including these new limited-edition offerings, through traditional breeding methods - no GMOs."
 And it seems like this strawberry is just the beginning.
 Driscoll's has also released Rosé Raspberries which is a combination of golden and red raspberries.

-Driscoll's has also released their line of Sweetest Batch berries, a collection of high-flavor strawberries and raspberries that offers a depth of flavor you do not get from normal berries, making them perfect for summer treats.
+Driscoll's has also released their line of Sweetest Batch berries, a collection of high-flavor strawberries and raspberries that offers a flavor profile you do not get from normal berries, making them perfect for summer treats for berry lovers.
+These are made by Driscoll's team of Joy Makers.

 "With Rosé Berries and Sweetest Batch, we've introduced a premium new product that offers a depth of flavor variety remarkably different than anything else in the category," says Naomi Sakoda, Driscoll's product marketing manager.
 "Our team has worked tirelessly to offer the flavor-forward, highly enjoyable berries consumers have come to expect from Driscoll's."